FuelRats/SystemsAPI/systems_api/README.txt

 ---------------

 - Python >3.6 with python-dev installed.
-- Postgresql >10 with extensions pg_trgm and fuzzystrmatch enabled.
+- Postgresql >10 with dev headers, and extensions pg_trgm and fuzzystrmatch enabled.
--
+- About 200GB of disk space.
+This will grow with time as the galaxy DB grows.

 Installing
 ---------------